JennyList/word-trend-analysis/README.md

 There are a set of variable definitions for paths at the top of ./processing/processing.php.
 With the default directory structure they should work without modification, however it is suggested you cast your eye over them.

 You will need to create your own feed list in ./processing/feedlist/feedlist.txt.
 The distributed version contains a couple of example feeds as well as instructions.
+I have [a set of lists of feeds](https://github.com/JennyList/rss-feed-lists/tree/main) if you need somewhere to start.

 With everything configured, you should be able to open a terminal in ./processing, and run processing.sh